 You set up a corporation in the Bahamas, and put $250,000 cash into the bank account for the corporation.
 Then you find a nice house in the United States that you want to buy.
 The corporation signs a contract to buy the house for $250,000–all cash.
 Thirty days later, the purchase is complete and you have received a grant deed transferring the house to your corporation.

 You rent the house to someone.
 In the first year the tenant pays $20,000 of rent to your corporation.
 There are expenses of $12,000 for repairs and property taxes.
-This means you have a profit of $8,000.1
+This means you have a profit of $8,000. ((Yes, I know this is too simple.
+Yes, I know about depreciation.
+I am trying to keep this example really easy to understand.))

 At the end of the year, your Bahamas corporation must file a U.S. income tax return reporting its rental income.
-It uses Form 1120-F.2
+It uses Form 1120-F. ((Yes, I know that there will probably be a State income tax return, too.
+Again, I am trying to keep this example really simple.))

 I won’t bother to make up numbers here.
 Let’s just pretend that the income tax is $2,000.
 In other words, your corporation made $8,000 of rental income after expenses, and paid 25% tax on it.